 The historic village site of Tl'uqtinus is located approximately 515 m north of the proposed Project Site on the opposite side of the Fraser River.
-Subsection 11.2 provides further details on the current legal proceedings for reclamation of Tl'uqtinus by the Cowichan Nation Alliance.
-The historic Cowichan Nation Alliance exclusive Aboriginal Title area includes the entirety of Tilbury Island (CNA 2019).
-The members of the Cowichan Nation Alliance have signed a stewardship agreement with the Province for the South Arm of the Fraser River.
+Subsection 11.2 provides further details on the current legal proceedings for reclamation of Tl'uqtinus by the Quw'utsun Nation (formerly known as the Cowichan Nation Alliance).
+The historic Quw'utsun Nation exclusive Aboriginal Title area includes the entirety of Tilbury Island (CNA 2019).
+The members of the Quw'utsun Nation have signed a stewardship agreement with the Province for the South Arm of the Fraser River.